LightningCreations/lclib/doc/PolymorphicWrapper.md

 1. Default Constructs a Polymorphic wrapper with no owned value.
 The dynamic type of this wrapper is `T`.
 2. Destroys a Polymorphic Wrapper.
 If the wrapper has an owned value, then the destructor of the polymorphic wrapper's dynamic type is called.
 If `T` does not have a virtual destructor, the behavior is undefined if the wrapper owns a value.
 3. Move Constructor.
 If rhs owns a value, then constructs a PolymorphicWrapper that owns the value owned by rhs (after this, rhs ceases to own a value).
 If rhs does not own a value, acts as the default constructor.
 The dynamic type of the constructed polymorphic wrapper is the dynamic type of rhs.
-After the constructor the dynamic type of rhs is `T`.
+After the constructor resolves, the dynamic type of rhs is `T`.
+No dynamic memory allocation may take place.
 4. Deleted Copy Constructor.
 PolymorphicWrapper is Move Only.
 5. Move from derived polymorphic wrapper.
 Acts identically to the normal move constructor.
 This constructor only participates in overload resolution if `std::is_base_of_v<U,T>` is true.
+No dynamic memory allocation may take place.
 6. Constructs the owned value using the Copy Constructor of `T` with `T` as the dynamic type.
-This constructor only participates in overload resolution if `std::is_copy_constructible_v<T>` is true.
+If `std::is_copy_constructible_v<T>` is false or `std::is_abstract_v<T>` is true,  defined as deleted.
 7. Constructs the owned value using the Move Constructor of `T` with `T` as the dynamic type.
-This constructor only participates in overload resolution if `std::is_move_constructible_v<T>` is true.
+If `std::is_move_constructible_v<T>` is false or `std::is_abstract_v<T>` is true, this constructor is defined as deleted.
-8. If `std::is_copy_constructible_v<U>` is true, constructs the owned value using the copy constructor of `U` with `U` as the dynamic type.
+8. If `std::is_copy_constructible_v<U>` is true and `std::is_abstract_v<U>` is false, constructs the owned value using the copy constructor of `U` with `U` as the dynamic type.
 Otherwise, defined as deleted.
 This constructor only participates in overload resolution if `std::is_base_of_v<U,T>` is true.
-9. If `std::is_move_constructible_v<U>` is true, constructs the owned value using the move constructor of `U` with `U` as the dynamic type.
+9. If `std::is_move_constructible_v<U>` is true and `std::is_abstract_v<U>` is false, constructs the owned value using the move constructor of `U` with `U` as the dynamic type.
 Otherwise, defined as deleted.
 This constructor only participates in overload resolution if `std::is_base_of_v<U,T>` is true.
 10. In-place default constructor.
 Constructs the owned value using the default constructor of `U` with `U` as the dynamic type.
 This constructor only participates in overload resolution if `std::is_base_of_v<U,T>` and `std::is_default_constructible_v<U>` are both true.
+If `std::is_abstract_v<U>` is true, this constructor is defined as deleted.
 11. In-place constructor.
 Constructs the owned value using the default constructor of `U` with `U` as the dynamic type.
 This constructor only participates in overload resolution if `std::is_base_of_v<U,T>` and `std::is_constructible_v<U,Args...>` are both true.
 12. Move Assignment Operator.
 Same as `swap(*this,rhs); return *this;`
 13. Deleted Copy Assignment Operator.